vertigo-web/vertigo/README.md

 Installation and usage of demo application
 --------------

+Make sure you're using nigthly version of rust:
+- `rustup default nigthly`

-Install cargo-make that takes care of all other dependencies
+Install cargo-make that takes care of all other dependencies:
 - `cargo install cargo-make`

 Build and run project using:
-- `cargo make app-start`
+- `cargo make demo-start`

 Eventually terminal will let you know that app is available under http://localhost:3000/

 If you want to play around with the code, you can make cargo to watch for your changes:
-- `cargo make app-watch`
+- `cargo make demo-watch`

 Keep in mind that you still need to refresh page in the browser after project recompiles.

 Different build profiles
 --------------
-- `cargo make app-watch --profile profiling`
+- `cargo make demo-watch --profile profiling`
-- `cargo make app-watch --profile release`
+- `cargo make demo-watch --profile release`

 Some random dev stuff below
 ===================